RobCranfill/blats/README.md

 # blats - Back Light According To Sun
 A Python applet to set the backlight of the RPi's LCD according to the time of day.
 To be run with cron.

+This is somewhat obsoleted by my "blatb" project, which uses an ambient light sensor.

 Example cron entry:
 ```